Top Menu

 I got a bigger plastic container to give her more room.
 Here's a list of other tools/materials you will need for the job:

-Don't have a Fiddle Leaf Fig? you can get yours right here.
+Don't have a Fiddle Leaf Fig?
+You can get yours right here.

 REPOT YOUR FIDDLE LEAF TREE

 This takes time.
-Once done I mixed both soils together, the new potting mix soil and the little amount of soil that was loosened from the roots.
+Once done, I mixed both soils together, the new potting mix soil, and the little amount of soil that was loosened from the roots.

 how to repot a fiddle leaf tree

-More potting soil was added to the planter to cover all the roots and the soil was patted firmly.
+More potting soil was added to the planter to cover all the roots, and the soil was patted firmly.

 HOW TO CUT YOUR FIDDLE LEAF FIG

-All you need is a sharp, sterile pair of pruning shears.
-I sanitized the pruning shears with rubbing alcohol, this is to prevent the disease from being passed from plant to plant since I keep on using this pair of pruning shears to cut all types of plants.
+I sanitized the pruning shears with rubbing alcohol to prevent the disease from being passed from plant to plant, since I keep using this pair to cut all types of plants.
 I also gave them a good sharpening with this tool.

 pruning shears to cut a fiddle leaf